fromzeroedu/from-zero-to-flask-book/manuscript/3_Say_Hello_World.md

 ![App domain name](images/3.4.2.png)

 In the next screen you select a Python Web framework.
-Since we installed Flask ourselves via our virtualenv, select “Manual configuration.
+Since we installed Flask ourselves via our virtualenv, select “Manual configuration".

 ![Manual configuration](images/3.4.3.png)